phartz/service-broker-cli/README.md

 # Service Broker CLI
-Service Broker CLI is a commandline tool to interact with a cloud foundry like service broker.
+Service Broker CLI is a command-line tool to interact with a Cloud Foundry like Service Broker.
-It was written to reduce to time to test changes on a service broker in the development phase.
+It was written to reduce to time to test changes on a Service Broker in the development phase.

-## Table of Content
+## Table of Contents
 This documentation contains the following topics.

 * [Download, Build and Install](##Download-Build-and-Install)